NiccoBiondi/ContrastiveSupervisedDistillation/README.md

 Tommaso Barletti and Niccolò Biondi contributed equally.

-This work has been arwarded as Best Student Paper at ICIAP21
+This work has been awarded as Best Student Paper at ICIAP21

 ## Abstract